 The strong force is a fundamental force that acts between subatomic particles of matter.
 The strong force is what binds the quarks together in clusters to form more familiar subatomic particles such as protons and neutrons.
-The force originates from a property known as the colour.
-This property has no connection with colour in the visual world.
-Particles without colour, for example, electrons, do not experience the strong force.
-But, particles with colour such as quarks do experience the strong force.
+The force originates from a property known as the color.
+This property has no connection with color in the visual world.
+Particles without color, for example, electrons, do not experience the strong force.
+But, particles with color such as quarks do experience the strong force.

 2. Electromagnetic Force